KarrLab/obj_tables/docs/migration.rst

 Data Definition Language.
 When the schema is changed then existing data must be changed so that its structure still complies with the schema.
 This is called data *migration*.
 Many systems, including databases, and web software frameworks provide tools that support automated data migration.

-Packages that use Object Model (:obj:`obj_model`) store data in Excel, csv or tsv files.
+Packages that use Object model (:obj:`obj_model`) store data in Excel, csv or tsv files.
 The structure of data in a file is defined by a schema that uses :obj:`obj_model`.
-The Object Model *migration* module enables semi-automated migration of these data files.
+The Object model *migration* module enables semi-automated migration of these data files.

-This page provides an overview of the concepts of Object Model migration and detailed instructions on how to configure and use it.
+This page provides an overview of the concepts of Object model migration and detailed instructions on how to configure and use it.

 Migration concepts
 ----------------------------------------------
-Object Model migration avoids the potentially large, tedious and error-prone manual effort that's needed when a schema is changed and multiple data files use the schema to define their structure.
+Object model migration avoids the tedious and error-prone manual effort that's required when a schema is changed and multiple, large data files which use the schema to define their data models must be migrated.

-Migration assumes that data files which are are migrated and the schemas that define their structure are stored in Git repositories.
+Migration assumes that data files which are migrated and the schemas that define their structure are stored in Git repositories.
 The repository storing the data files is called the *data repo* while the repository containing the schema is the *schema repo*.
 While these are typically distinct repositories, migration also supports the situation in which one repository serves as both the *data repo* and the *schema repo*.

 .. image:: migration/figures/schema_and_data_repos.png
     :width: 600
+    :align: center
     :alt: Schema and data repos

     Figure x.
 Dependencies among Git repositories.
     The *schema repo* uses :obj:`obj_model` to define a schema.
 The *data repo* stores data files that use schema.

 Migration further assumes that a schema is stored in a single Python file called the *schema* file, and its name doesn't change over the time span of a migration.